cruncheranalyzer/MyanmarData/README.md

 # MyanmarData
-  MyanmarData is a collection of urls from the Web. so enjoy the content.
+  MyanmarData is a collection of urls from the Web.
+Enjoy the content.

 ## Contents